covalition/gitold/README.md

 ## Project Description ##

-Creates the punch card for your local git repository
+Creates a punch card for your local git repository

 ### System Requirements ###